heldrida/freeangola/README.txt

 	FREE ANGOLA
 	===========

-	Free angola is an online open music album, with collaborations by an anonymous, named, free or open community.
+	Free angola is an online open music album, with collaborations by an anonymous, named, free or open community: music artists, spoken word artists, etc.

+	To run:

+		gulp serve

 	Notes: